 Personal income tax (PIT)

-The Polish Deal set out many significant changes for taxation of individuals.
+The Polish Deal set out the following significant changes for taxation of individuals.

-As of 2022, the application of the 32% income tax rate takes place when the threshold of PLN 120,000 is exceeded.
+As of 2022, the application of the 32% income tax rate takes place when the threshold of 120,000 Polish zloty (PLN) is exceeded.

-The tax-free amount is PLN 30,000 for all taxpayers who reconcile their income according to the tax scale (17/32%).
+The tax-free amount is PLN 30,000 for all taxpayers who reconcile their income according to the progressive tax scale.
 By the end of 2021, the tax-free amount was PLN 8,000 and was progressively decreasing.
+As of 1 July 2022, the 17% tax rate of the progressive tax scale was decreased to 12%.
+The 32% tax threshold remains unchanged.

 The health insurance contribution (9%) is no longer deductible from income tax.
-Until December 31, 2021 the 7,75% of the health insurance contribution base was tax deductible.
+Until 31 December 2021, 7.75% of the health insurance contribution base was tax deductible.

-This change affects everyone who is obliged to pay the health insurance contributions, so employees, contractors, entrepreneurs as well as pensioners.
+This change affects taxpayers who are required to pay the health insurance contributions.

 New rules for the payment of health contributions by entrepreneurs